mandelsoft/kubipam/README.md

 Address).
 If no size is given (either by the referenced pool or by the request itself) a single IP address is allocated (/32 or /128).

+By specifying a request CIDR or IP in the field `request` in the request object it is possible to request the allocation of a dedicated range or IP.
+If it could be granted the status is set accordinly as for an anonymous request.

 The allocation is released again, when the request object is deleted.